OlegVishnivetsky/node-based-dialog-system/README.md

 ### 🌐 **Localization Tools**
 Integrates with Unity’s **Localization** package:

-- **Edit Table Keys** – Toggle editing mode to customize localization keys
+- **Edit Table Keys** – Toggle editing mode to customize localization keys.
+After you finish editing your keys, don't forget to press "Update Keys" button.
 - **Localization** – Access all localization options from the dropdown

 ---